 With the high manoeuvrability of RPAS systems, inspection & surveys can be rapidly altered if unexpected features arise during live inspections.

-To ensure maximum operational deployment, Texo DSI utilises a unique and customised ground based mini all-terrain track vehicle in areas of signal interference.
+To ensure maximised operational duration & deployment, our internal UAV solution utilises a unique and customised ground based mini all-terrain track vehicle in areas of signal interference.

 This mobile antenna deployment vehicle makes it possible to carry an extended antenna relay system into the base of large tanks and other vessels.
-This allows for uninterrupted communication between operator and the RPAS, in conditions previously inoperable without pilots entering the danger zone.
-The mobile deployment system is combined with a visual, infrared and image intensifier camera (night vision) to allow the rover to monitor the drone if required.
+This allows for uninterrupted communication between the RPAS operator and the UAV system, providing increased visual facilitation in areas previously considered unreachable.

-Ultimately our internal inspection RPAS allows engineers to deliver asset reporting efficiently, accurately and more importantly SAFELY.
+In summary, our internal inspection RPAS allows engineers to deliver asset inspection and subsequent structural report generation efficiently, accurately and more importantly with increased SAFETY.

 Senior British Diplomat Visits New Texo Group Acquisition